openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

    The decimal numeral system is base ten.
    [explanation]

+.. _Use the Advanced Editor to Create a Numerical Input Problem:

 ========================================================================
 Use the Advanced Editor to Create a Numerical Input Problem
 ========================================================================

-For a more complex problem, such as the one that follows, you use the Advanced Editor.
+For a more complex problem, such as the one that follows, you use the advanced editor.

 #.
-Follow the steps for creating the problem in the :ref:`Simple Editor<Use
+Follow the steps for creating the problem in the :ref:`simple editor<Use
    the Simple Editor to Create a Numerical Input Problem>`.
 #.
 Select **Advanced Editor**, and then edit the XML to add the tags and
    attributes you want.
 An example follows.